 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of these or other side effects associated with our product candidates.
 In such an event, clinical trials of such product candidates could be suspended or terminated, and the FDA or comparable foreign regulatory authorities could order us to cease further development of or deny approval of such product candidates for any or all targeted indications.
-The occurrence of such side effects could negatively affect our ability to recruit and enroll patients in our clinical trials, or the ability of enrolled patients to complete the clinical trials or result in product liability claims.
+In addition, the FDA or comparable foreign regulatory authorities may more closely scrutinize any side effects or safety concerns associated with our product candidates in the context of the potential benefits observed in diseases that are not immediately life-threatening, such as certain autoimmune diseases, which could harm our ability to develop or obtain regulatory approval for applicable product candidate in such diseases.
+Moreover, the occurrence of such side effects could negatively affect our ability to recruit and enroll patients in our clinical trials or the ability of enrolled patients to complete the clinical trials, or result in product liability claims.
+For example, patients with diseases that are not immediately life-threatening, including certain autoimmune diseases, and their physicians may be less likely to enroll or recommend enrollment in clinical trials of our product candidates if there is a risk of certain side effects or safety concerns and may be more likely to cease their participation in such clinical trials if they experience certain side effects.
 Any of these occurrences could significantly harm our business, financial condition, and prospects.

-Further, clinical trials by their nature utilize only a sample of the potential patient population.
-With a limited number of patients and limited duration of exposure to our product candidates, rare and severe side effects of our product candidates may not be apparent during early clinical trials and may only be uncovered once a significantly larger number of patients have been exposed to the product candidate, including during later-stage clinical trials or following commercialization.
+Further, clinical trials by their nature involve only a sample of the potential patient population.
+Because our clinical trials will involve only a limited number of patients and limited duration of exposure to our product candidates, rare and severe side effects of our product candidates may not be apparent during early clinical trials and may only be uncovered once a significantly larger number of patients have been exposed to the product candidate, including during later-stage clinical trials or following commercialization, or when longer-term data is available.
+As such, even if applicable regulatory authorities initially determine that our product candidates have an acceptable safety profile for their intended use in humans, they may later prove to cause serious side effects in patients that we were unable to observe or predict during their clinical development.

-In the event that any of our product candidates receives marketing approval and we or others later identify undesirable or unacceptable side effects caused by such products, a number of potentially significant negative consequences could result, including:
+In the event that any of our product candidates receives regulatory approval and we or others later determine that such product causes undesirable or unacceptable side effects, a number of potentially significant negative consequences could result, including:

-- regulatory authorities may withdraw or limit approvals of such products and require us to take such products off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, or a contraindication or field alerts to physicians and pharmacies, or issue other communications containing warnings or other safety information about the product; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients or that we implement a risk evaluation and mitigation strategy (REMS) plan to ensure that the benefits of the product outweigh its risks; - we may be required to change the therapeutic dose or the way the product is administered, conduct additional clinical trials, or change the labeling of the product; - we may be subject to limitations on how we may promote or manufacture the product;

-- sales of the product may decrease significantly; - we may be subject to litigation or product liability claims; and - our reputation may suffer.
+- regulatory authorities may withdraw or limit approvals of such product and require us to take such product off the market; - regulatory authorities may require the addition of labeling statements, specific warnings, or a contraindication or field alerts to physicians and pharmacies, or issue other communications containing warnings or other safety information about the product; - regulatory authorities may require a medication guide outlining the risks of such side effects for distribution to patients or that we implement a risk evaluation and mitigation strategy (REMS) plan to ensure that the benefits of the product outweigh its risks; - we may be required to change the therapeutic dose or the way the product is administered, conduct additional clinical trials, or change the labeling of the product; - we may be subject to limitations on how we may promote or manufacture the product; - sales of the product may decrease significantly; - we may be subject to litigation or product liability claims; and - our reputation may suffer.